 In 1992, he served on the "A" Negotiating Committee.
 He also served as a member of the Board of Directors and was Treasurer of First Housing Company.
 Restrepo was a delegate at the 2001, 2006 and 2011 IBEW Conventions.
 He is a member-at-large to the Electrical Workers Minority Caucus.
 He is also Trustee to many of the Plans and Funds of the Joint Industry Board.

 He filled the unexpired term of an executive board member in 1997.
 In 2002 the Executive Board elected him to fill the unexpired term of Vice-President of Local #3.
 He resigned this position to fulfill his appointment as Business Representative of the Bronx.
-In 2009 Business Manager Christopher Erikson appointed Luis Restrepo to serve as Assistant Business Manager, responsible for the ADM, Expeditor, Manufacturing, Supply, and "J" Divisions.
+In 2009, Business Manager Christopher Erikson appointed Luis Restrepo to serve as Assistant Business Manager, responsible for the ADM, Expeditor, Manufacturing, Supply, and "J" Divisions.
+Upon the retirement of Vincent McElroen, Brother Restrepo was elected to the position of Financial Secretary of Local Union No. 3 in May of 2020.

 One of eighteen siblings, Luis is happily married to his beautiful wife, Olga.
 He takes great pride in his children, Luis Jr., an electrical engineer working in the ADM Division.
 His stepdaughter Valentina Munoz, daughter Cynthia, a registered nurse, and her husband Raymond West, Jr., and their son Raymond III.